TorontoDataScientistsWithoutBorder/pinyoursay/doc/plan.md

 ## Objectives
 <!-- Something/points we want to finish in the project -->
+For the first stage of our development, we limited the scope to build a input interface and pipeline for collecting data from the crowd.
 - Build a map based pin point creating interface for events or thoughts
 - Build a lakehouse for data storage and being  flexible for further development in data analytics
 - Train our team in API development, practicing project management skills and get hand-on experience in building and maintaining a lakehouse